nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_sampler.rst

 To use the sensor trigger, complete the following steps:

-1. Enable the sensor trigger option in the the sensor-specific Kconfig file.
+1. Enable the sensor trigger option in the sensor-specific Kconfig file.
    The Kconfig option name is different for each sensor.
    For example, for the LIS2DH accelerometer, set the ``CONFIG_LIS2DH_TRIGGER_GLOBAL_THREAD`` option to ``y``.
 #.
 Extend the module configuration file by adding :c:member:`sensor_config.trigger` in an array of :c:struct:`sensor_config`.